-• All Bridges shall be designed so that backwater for the 1% AEP flood is one (1) foot or less when compared to the unrestricted or natural conditions and shall not create more backwater than the existing Bridge.
+- All Bridges requiring SCDOT full design criteria except S-292 shall be designed so that backwater for the 1% AEP flood is one foot or less when compared to the unrestricted or natural conditions and shall not create more backwater than the existing Bridge. - Bridges meeting Low Volume Criteria shall be designed to maintain or improve existing backwater conditions.